vanus-labs/vanus-connect/connectors/sink-snowflake/README.md

 ## Introduction

-The Snowflake Sink is a [Vanus Connector][vc] that aims to handle incoming CloudEvents in a way that extracts the data part of the original event and delivers these extracted data to a Snowflake database using [bulk loading](loadfile).
+The Snowflake Sink is a [Vanus Connector][vc] that aims to handle incoming CloudEvents in a way that extracts the data part of the original event and delivers these extracted data to a Snowflake database using [bulk loading][loadfile].

 For example, if the incoming CloudEvent looks like this: